Prag8855/aab/content/guides/unemployment-benefits.md

 If you don't meet those conditions, they can stop paying *ALG I*, sometimes retroactively.[^9]

-### Travelling
+### Vacations and travel

 When you receive *ALG I*, you are supposed to look for work.
 Finding work is your full time job.
-If you want to take a vacation or travel, you need the *Agentur für Arbeit*'s permission.
-You get 20??? days of vacation from the job search per year.
+If you want to take a vacation or travel, you must ask the *Agentur für Arbeit*.

+???
+You get 20 days of vacation from the job search per year, right? ???

 People often travel without telling the *Agentur für Arbeit*.
 Most of the time, they don't notice.
 If they call you for an appointment, and they learn that you are on a beach in Spain, they can cut your unemployment benefits.

 ### Sickness and pregnancy

 If you are sick, you can take sick days.
-You must have a note from the doctor.[^10] When you are healthy again, you must tell the *Agentur für Arbeit*.
+You need a sick note from a doctor (*[[Krankschreibung]]*).[^10] When you are healthy again, you must tell the *Agentur für Arbeit*.
 You can also take time off when your children are sick.

-For the first 6 weeks, you get ALG I as normal.
-After 6 weeks, you stop getting ALG I, and you get *[[Krankengeld]]* from your health insurance instead.
+For the first 6 weeks that you are sick, you get ALG I. After 6 weeks, you stop getting ALG I, and you get *[[Krankengeld]]* from your health insurance instead.

-???What happens then??

-???Link sick days guide???

-Taking time off.

-It's paid by bank transfer, never in cash.
-You will need a bank account. ???
-Are foreign accounts supported ??

 You can get ALG I in another EU/EEA country if you are looking for work there.[^7]